The organisations we support

 The Albert Kennedy Trust – supporting young LGBT people

 Established in 1989, the Albert Kennedy Trust exists to support young, homeless members of the LGBT community.
 The organization’s mission is to ensure that all lesbian, gay, bisexual and trans young people are able to live in accepting, supportive and caring homes.
 AKT does this by providing a range of services to meet the individual needs of those who would otherwise find themselves homeless or in a hostile environment.
-AKT's key milestones so far include:

-Our partnership with the Albert Kennedy Trust includes our paid intern programme.
+Emerald's partnership with the Albert Kennedy Trust includes our paid intern programme.
 This lets LGBT young people experience working in an office environment free from prejudice and gain the skills and confidence they need to succeed in their careers.
 Get in touch to learn more about it.

 Find out more about the Albert Kennedy Trust here and keep up with them on Twitter here.